 7. Assemblage (layers of cut artwork glued together)

 ESTIMATE - Armed with this information, it is my turn to get quotes from vendors, price out materials and time relevant to size and selected style.
+In general, an art commission is 30-40% more than a painting I would just paint myself in order to cover the extra time involved.
 An estimate usually includes material costs, my fee depending on the scope of the project, shipping and tax, as well as a general turnaround time frame so that everyone is on the same page.

 COMPOSITION CLARIFICATION - After an estimate is approved, a 50% deposit is collected up front to cover expenses.
 Materials are ordered and while those are on their way, I ask that clients spend some time on my website to identify which artworks resemble the composition they are after (regardless of colors used).
 In the world of abstract, it can be difficult to articulate a desired visual.
 By referencing specific existing artworks, it helps me get inside your head to understand what aesthetic you are going for.